The Fear (Higson novel): Summary

 Shadowman awakens and finds himself at the Emirates Stadium, being watched by Saint George's "Lieutenants" (who he nicknames Spike, Man-U, One-Armed Bandit, and Bluetooth).
 He learns that St. George is much smarter than the rest of the zombies, and he is creating an army in the stadium.
 Shadowman escapes the army of zombies when the fire lights up in the stands (most likely as part of Small Sam's escape, as told in The Enemy).
-Shadowman takes refuge in a nearby apartment building where he discovers boxes of weapons and food.
+Shadowman takes refuge in an apartment building where he discovers boxes of weapons and food.
 He sees this as a sign to follow St. George's army and to learn about them before returning to London city.
 While watching their movement, he sees Tom and Kate being pulled out of a house they had taken shelter in, and they get killed by St. George's army.
 Dozing off to sleep, Shadowman is suddenly awakened by a group of zombies that have found his hiding spot, including One-Armed Bandit.
 He manages to kill them all and plans to slaughter every single one of St. George's remaining right-hand men, St. George himself, and Jester (for leaving him behind).

 Meanwhile, DogNut, Courtney, Marco, and Felix are still at the museum, preparing to head back to the Tower.
 In a sudden surge of happiness, DogNut kisses Courtney.
 Finn decides to stay at the museum, whilst Brooke joins the group and prepares to head back to the tower.
-Robbie and Jackson join the group, but only to escort them part of the way.
-They set off toward the Tower until they are ambushed by the 'gym bunnies' again.
+Robbie and Jackson join the group to escort them part of the way.
+They set off toward the Tower and are ambushed by the 'gym bunnies' again.
 DogNut, Courtney, Marco, and Felix are all killed whilst Jackson escapes with a wounded Robbie, and Brooke is saved by the Holloway kids (as described in The Enemy).
 She is taken to Buckingham Palace with the Holloway crew and is revealed that she is the bandaged girl in the sickbay.
 Jester and David both fail to recognize her due to her injuries, and as in The Enemy, Brooke wakes up and tells Maxie and Blue that David is a liar.